 By having a problem-first mentality when it comes to product development, the odds of success are much higher than starting with a solution-first mindset and then trying to force feed that solution to solve the customer’s problem.
 Always start with the PROBLEM.

-In my experience, many products, startups, and businesses fail because they develop a fancy tool or solution first and then they go out to look for customers to sell to.
+Many products, startups, and businesses fail because they develop a fancy tool or solution first and then they go out to look for customers to sell to.
 This is backwards.
 Find the customers first.
 The customer could be yourself.
 Then find out their problems.
 Then get your creative juices flowing to develop a solution.

 In the words of the late Steve Jobs, “You‘ve got to start with the customer experience and work backwards to the technology” (Wikipedia, Steve Jobs).